tasmanvs/microscope/README.md

 Generate a python skeleton file from the qt .ui file using pyuic5 ui/main_window.ui > ui/skeleton.py

+Send this code to the pi running the microscope using rsync -r ui pi@192.168.86.23:~

+Copy images back to computer using

 TODO:
 - Wire up camera library
 - Remove Start/Stop preview buttons.
 Just start the preview automatically.